ale1201/IcebergChallenge/README.md

 $ py manage.py runserver

 After running the server, you can go to the url *http://localhost:8000/hotels/{city}*, where {city} can be either 'medellin' or 'bogota' (for example: http://localhost:8000/hotels/medellin).
-It is going to take some time before you can see the json
+It is going to take some time before you can see the json as an answer of this endpoint.
+It is important to note that it is going to be displayed the first 60 hotels of the web scraping from tripadvisor because of the long execution time that the endpoint has.